eric-eldard/Recursive-usages-Java/README.md

 * Static method usages
 * Method usages in static initialization blocks
 * Method usages in field initializations
-* Usages of immediate parents to method
+* Usages of immediate parents of method
-* Usages of immediate children to method
+* Usages of immediate children of method

 Does not yet support usages of methods in declarative contexts, like SpEL and XML.
 No Lombok support.